 b) SBA-backed loans

-SBA-backed loans are a great alternative for lower-middle-market companies that need less than $5 million dollars.
+SBA-backed loans are a great alternative for lower middle-market companies that need less than $5 million dollars.
 These loans have simpler qualification requirements than bank financing and have competitive costs.

 Note that these loans still go through a conventional underwriting process by the lender.
 Your company needs to provide accurate financials and other documentation.